Statue of Unity: Tribals seek withdrawal of bill, say it will take away their land

 The authority will take away their democratic rights by chipping away at the Panchayats (Extension to Scheduled Areas) Act, which is for self-governance through gram sabhas for people living in the scheduled areas, they said.
 Members from various groups like the Adivasi Mul Nivasi Sangathan and the Gujarat Adivasi Samaj, among others, took part in the protest march.

 "The area of our residence has been declared as a notified area through illegal means which should be withdrawn immediately, the protesters said in the memorandum submitted to the collector and marked to the chief minister and governor.
-They also apprehend the tourism authority will lead to the rule of bureaucrats by reducing the say of democratically- elected leaders and adversely affect tribal culture and tradition.
+They also apprehend the tourism authority will lead to the rule of bureaucrats by reducing the say of democratically- elected leaders and adversely affect tribal culture and tradition."

 Resentment among tribals may dim BJP's chances in land of 'Statue of Unity'